cfig/Android_boot_image_editor/doc/additional_tricks.md

 ## cpio
 decompress cpio with commandline `cpio -idmv -F <file>`

+Some file system(also java) doesn't support special file permissions, https://docs.oracle.com/cd/E19455-01/805-7229/secfiles-69/index.html
+So we have to save the file perms in `build/unzip_boot/ramdisk_filelist.txt`, and use it when doing 'pack'.

 ### cpio on windows
 * got `java.nio.file.FileSystemException` and says "A required privilege is not held by the client"
 ```